okloecker/react-timeline/README.md

 * width div width of component, default 300px
 * padding left/right padding, default 10px
 * color default black
+* text optional text to be displayed after total duration

 ## Behaviour
 * the display is similar to the timeline in HTML5 <video> controls